jerobarraco/LifeDev/Docs/performance.md

 * showflag.distanceculledprimitives 1
 * stat initviews
 * 'freezerendering' to test culling
+* remove "can be occluder" on small things or with many holes. not only it won't occlude much, but it will also take time to process.

 # light
 * use spotlights instead of pointlights as they are faster